jacoblindstrm/jacoblindstrm.github.io/_posts/2020-04-01-what-im-reading.markdown

 ## Articles, pappers, and talks
 This is a growing selection of content I can recommend reading.

+- 📱 [How Spotify Organises Work in Figma to Improve Collaboration](https://spotify.design/article/how-spotify-organises-work-in-figma-to-improve-collaboration) *by Cliona O’Sullivan and Barton Smith*
 - 📱 [How Apple reinvented the cursor for iPad](https://techcrunch.com/2020/05/06/how-apple-reinvented-the-cursor-for-ipad/) *by Matthew Panzarino*
 - 📱 [Being Unhappy with Your Creative Work](https://creativesomething.net/post/60749379034/being-unhappy-with-your-creative-work) *by Tanner Christensen*
 - 📱 [The Pragmatic Designer’s 10 Things](https://medium.com/@udanium/the-pragmatic-designer-s-10-things-a9f5c30288e2) <em>by Uday Gajendar</em>